Knut och Alice Wallenbergs Stiftelse utlyser under vissa perioder stipendier inom strategiskt viktiga områden för svensk forskning.

 Fellows are given the opportunity to participate in a broad range of interdisciplinary activities and programs that characterize Stanford’s approach to research and education.

 The applicant must contact the scientist in whose laboratory/department/institute at Stanford University the applicant seeks to work.
-The host should send an invitation letter directly to the Foundation stating the opportunities for successful research collaboration.
+An invitation letter should be sent from the host to the applicant and submitted with the e-application to the Foundation.

 Criteria and conditions

 The Knut and Alice Wallenberg Foundation invites applicants for postdoctoral stipends.